trytouca/trytouca/docs/docs/sdk/cpp/installing.md

-We can use the slightly more verbose `FetchContent_GetProperties` pattern to customize the set of build targets, to include building Touca command-line application and example projects or to exclude building the test framework:
+We can use the slightly more verbose `FetchContent_GetProperties` pattern to customize the set of build targets, to include building Touca command-line application and example projects or to exclude building the test runner:

 ```text
 FetchContent_Declare(